Kgo222/ClassroomClarity/notebooks/maddie/README.md

     - Conclusion → problem with AC adapter

 - Problem: AC Adapter not Supplying Power
     - Hypothesis: current spike at plug in is triggering overcurrent protection

+### 4/7/2025 PCB Testing and Debugging
+- Attempted to add capacitor across input to fix adapter issue --> did not work
+    - Putting this to the side for now to focus on the rest of the board
+- Tested voltage across motor, seemed a bit off
+    - Programmed a test to have motor on for 30 seconds, off for 30s
+    - was successful, strange voltage was from floating pin in the code